KorfLab/SABR/INFO.md

-Passing the `--double`` flag creates genes on both strands and the `--noncanonical` flag creates introns with additional splice sites: GC-AG, AT-AC, and AA-TT (this last one is used to represent 'other').
+Passing the `--double`` flag creates genes on both strands and the `--noncanonical` flag creates introns with additional splice sites: GC-AG, AT-AC, and AA-TT (AA-TT is used to represent _other_ not an acutal splice site).

 The `read-simulator.py` program generates reads along the entire length of a gene's mRNA.
 The `--double` flag creates reads from both strands.